Remarks on the reporting

 MSG objectives for D-EITI

-- Ensuring timely reporting that is understandable and accessible to the general public, based on a transparent, open and innovative EITI process in Germany;
+- ensuring timely reporting that is understandable and accessible to the general public, based on a transparent, open and innovative EITI process in Germany;